BushraShaikh4704/Fake-Job-Posting-Detection/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-If you’d like to improve this project Feel free to explore, use, and improve the project 🚀
+If you’d like to improve this project<br>
+Feel free to explore, use, and improve the project 🚀